 By incorporating these key elements, a good sales onboarding program can ensure that new hires are well-equipped to succeed in their role, ultimately contributing to the organization’s overall success.

 This is a powerful and effective way for reps to practice and improve real-world selling behaviors while allowing sales leaders to get a firsthand look at how learning is applied.
 And the more often they’re done, the more productive your sellers will be.
-According to our 2023 State of Sales Productivity Report, reps at top-performing companies perform more than six role-plays per year.
+According to our 2024 State of Sales Productivity Report, reps at top-performing companies perform an average of 13 role-plays per year.

 Here are some examples of sales role-plays to try with your team.
 Remember that not every seller might need role-play practice for each one of these scenarios.
 Take a look at call recordings to see where some reps fall short so they can be coached to improve:

-• Cold calling role plays: In this type of role play, a salesperson practices calling a prospect for the first time and delivering a persuasive pitch.
+- Cold calling role plays: A salesperson practices calling a prospect for the first time and delivering a persuasive pitch.

-• Discovery call role plays: In this type of role play, a salesperson practices asking questions to understand the prospect’s needs, pain points, and goals.
+- Discovery call role plays: A salesperson practices asking questions to understand the prospect’s needs, pain points, and goals.

-• Objection handling role plays: In this type of role play, a salesperson practices responding to common objections and concerns that prospects may raise during the sales process.
+- Objection handling role plays: A salesperson practices responding to common objections and concerns that prospects may raise during the sales process.

-• Demo role plays: In this type of role play, a salesperson demonstrates how the product or service works and highlights its benefits to the prospect.
+- Demo role plays: A salesperson demonstrates how the product or service works and highlights its benefits to the prospect.

-• Closing role plays: In this type of role play, a salesperson practices asking for the sale and overcoming any final objections or concerns the prospect may have.
+- Closing role plays: A salesperson practices asking for the sale and overcoming any final objections or concerns the prospect may have.

-• Cross-selling/up-selling role plays: In this type of role play, a salesperson practices offering additional products or services to an existing customer.
+- Cross-selling/up-selling role plays: A salesperson practices offering additional products or services to an existing customer.

-• Negotiation role plays: In this type of role play, a salesperson practices negotiating price and terms with a prospect to close the deal.
+- Negotiation role plays: A salesperson practices negotiating price and terms with a prospect to close the deal.

 These role plays can be customized to the specific industry, product, or service being sold.
 They provide a safe and supportive environment for salespeople to practice their skills and receive feedback from their manager or trainer.